AiArt-Gao/.github/profile/README.md

 🌈 We mainly apply machine learning techniques to computer vision problems.
 Our research interests include visual quality assessment and enhancement, intelligent visual arts generation, biomedical image analysis, etc.

+👩‍ We have developed a series of demonstrations for artistic portrait drawing generation (APDG), including an applet, a robot, and a printer.
+To this end, we develop novel APDG algorithms which can translate a facial photo into high quality portraits of five artistic styles, i.e. the line-drawing, pen-drawing, pencil-drawing, abstract-drawing, and cartoon.
+Besides, we provide a number of templates to post-process the generated portraits.
+By simply pressing several buttons, users can obtain artistic portraits in the applet and order the robot/printer to draw/print them on beautiful postcards.
+The whole procedure only consumes about 2 minutes.
+Our demonstrations are easy to use and have achieved excellent user experience in various exhibitions.

 <!--